-"Help!
-I need an acupuncturist but where do I start to find the ONE that is the right match for me, and my particular condition ?"
+“Help!
+I need an acupuncturist but where do I start to find the ONE that is the right match for me, and what I need help with ?”

 Here’s a list of questions to ask providers that you may contact for treatment:

 This question can really help clarify what type of acupuncturist they are.
 You want to make sure they are trained and certified to practice acupuncture.
 The ancient art of Chinese Medical Diagnosis is one of the keys to practicing successful acupuncture and getting results.
 Not everyone is trained in these methods and you will want to make sure that the person you choose has a clear understanding of this.